CogStack/cogstack-model-gateway/README.md

 either by exporting them in the shell or by creating a `.env` file in the root directory of the project.
 The following variables are required:

-* `MLFLOW_TRACKING_URI`: The URI for the MLflow tracking server.
-* `CMS_PROJECT_NAME`: The name of the Docker project where the CogStack ModelServe stack is running.
-* `CMS_HOST_URL` (optional): Useful when running CogStack ModelServe instances behind a proxy.
-If omitted, the Gateway will attempt to reach the services directly over the internal Docker network.
 * `CMG_SCHEDULER_MAX_CONCURRENT_TASKS`: The max number of concurrent tasks the scheduler can handle.
 * `CMG_DB_USER`: The username for the PostgreSQL database.
 * `CMG_DB_PASSWORD`: The password for the PostgreSQL database.